 Tax Benefits

 The Quad Cities Community Foundation is a 501(c)(3) tax-exempt, publicly supported organization.
-Home to nearly 1,000 funds, we have granted over $100 million across the Quad Cities and beyond.
-We have the experts and resources that can everyone give in the most lasting and tax-efficient ways possible.
+Home to over 1,000 funds, we have granted over $148 million across the Quad Cities and beyond.
+We have the experts and resources that can help everyone give in the most lasting and tax-efficient ways possible.

 The Community Foundation offers more than a dozen giving options—including stock, real estate, grain and livestock, life insurance, trusts, and much more—to provide maximum flexibility for donors.